 Getting ready to take off

-For most pilots, preparation for a flight starts hours before we even head out to the airport.
+For most pilots, including freighter pilots, preparation for a flight starts hours before we even head out to the airport.
 First, we need to be well rested, especially for a long-haul flight.
 I recently operated a flight from Hong Kong to Anchorage that left at 1.40pm.
 This is how the day went.

 Our report time for duty is 70 minutes prior to departure.
 On entry to the Dispatch office at Cathay City, our headquarters, my temperature is checked.